romulocollopy/work-at-olist/project/README.md

 # Work Environment

-This project was develop between diaper leaks, feeding and baby baths in my Laptop running Arch Linux version 238 with Gnome Desktop; Zsh; Emacs (and some vim); Python 3.6 and pipenv.
+This project was develop between diaper leaks, feeding and baby baths in a neat Laptop running Arch Linux version 238 with Gnome Desktop; Zsh; Emacs (and some vim); Python 3.6 and pipenv.

-Write the project documentation containing:

-    Description;
-    Installing and testing instructions;
-    Brief description of the work environment used to run this project (Computer/operating system, text editor/IDE, libraries, etc).

 # API (sort of) documentation;